ORTHODONTIC ASSISTANT COURSE

 Great News for Dental Assistants!

-California Dental Educators is proud to offer a Dental Board of California-approved Orthodontic Assistant Course (OA144).
-Under the new regulations, dental assistants no longer need six months of work experience to enroll in the course or one year of experience to apply for the OAP Exam with the dental board!
+California Dental Educators is proud to offer a Dental Board of California–approved Orthodontic Assistant Course (OA144).
+Under new Dental Board regulations, dental assistants no longer need six months of work experience to enroll in the Orthodontic Assistant course, nor one year of experience to apply for the Orthodontic Assistant Permit (OAP) Exam.

 Take the next step in your dental career and earn your Orthodontic Assistant Permit Certificate today!